Tapad/sbt-docker-compose/README.md

       ports:
         - "${SOURCE_PORT}:5005"

+6) [**basic-with-tests-integration**] (examples/basic-with-tests-integration): This project shows how to change the default sbt Scope of the tests being executed from 'Test' to 'IntegrationTest' when 'dockerComposeTest' is run.

 Currently Unsupported Docker Compose Fields
 -------------------------------------------
 1) "build:" - All docker compose services need to specify an "image:" field.